-VARIANCES AND WAIVERS
+VARIANCES, EQUIVALENCY DETERMINATIONS AND WAIVERS

 There will be times when a standard is not appropriate for a particular council camp or camp property.
 When this occurs, it is appropriate for the council to seek a variance or waiver from the standard.
 A variance is granted when the camp demonstrates that it is achieving the goals of a standard in another way.
-A variance is permanent, once granted.
+Once granted, a variance is permanent, subject to periodic review during the authorization renewal process.
+An equivalency determination may be granted for individuals that have equivalent experience to that required by Standards SQ-406 through SQ-412.
 A waiver is granted for one season due to an unanticipated event.

-The procedure for obtaining a variance or waiver is set forth below.
+The procedure for obtaining a variance, equivalency determination, or waiver is set forth below.